-- What are you anxious about or afraid of?
+- What makes you feel anxious or afraid?

 - What makes you tired or wears you out?
 Can I help with some of that pressure?

 - Is there someone or something that makes you angry?
-Tell me about that.
+I’d like to know about that.